adrialu/terraform-consul/terraform/README.md

 `terraform.tfstate`
 - holds the current state of the applied infrastructure
-	- should never be version controlled
+	- should never be version controlled (publicly)

 ## Usage